-All people with recurrent angioedema should be referred by their doctor to a medical specialist (Allergist / Clinical Immunologist) to look for an underlying cause and optimise treatment.
-Although angioedema is seldom caused by a serious underlying disease, nor does it make you sick or cause damage to organs such as kidneys, liver or lungs, further investigation will normally be required.
+All people with recurrent angioedema should be referred by their doctor to a allergy/clinical immunology specialist to look for an underlying cause and optimise treatment.
+Angioedema is seldom caused by a serious underlying disease, nor does it make you sick or cause damage to organs such as kidneys, liver or lungs.
+However, further investigation will normally be required.

 When to suspect an allergic cause

 Allergic causes for isolated angioedema are rare, but should be suspected with short-lived episodes of swelling that occur under similar circumstances, such as after taking certain foods or medicines.
 Allergy to foods or drugs usually causes urticaria (hives) or itching, as well as angioedema at the same time.

 - Infection is one of the most common causes of urticaria (hives) and angioedema, particularly in young infants.

 - ACE (angiotensin converting enzyme) inhibitor medicines In around 1/200 people who take these heart and blood pressure tablets, swellings will start to appear within the first few months of treatment, but sometimes the onset can be delayed for months to years.
 Sometimes angioedema only appears when the dose is increased.
 Why some people get swellings and others don't is not totally clear, but simply switching to another brand or type of ACE inhibitor doesn't seem to help.
 The swellings from these medicines are not itchy or painful, usually occur around the face, tongue and throat and are not accompanied by urticaria (hives).
 Strictly speaking, these are not allergic reactions and can't be proven by any skin or blood allergy test.
 In patients with angioedema, if the drugs are stopped and the symptoms settle, the diagnosis is ususally considered confirmed.